U2gigs.com: FAQ (Frequently Asked Questions)

 Category: Main -> Setlists

-|· What album songs have never been played live?|
+|· What album songs have never been played live?

 For full details, see this article: Album songs never played live.[ Back to Top ]

-Boy: All songs were played live.
+Boy: All songs have been played live.

 October: Is That All? and Stranger In A Strange Land.
 The former shared its musical basis with The Cry, a mini-song often played before The Electric Co.
 A line from the latter was snippeted once.

 War: Drowning Man, The Refugee, and Red Light.
 Drowning Man was briefly snippeted in 11 O'clock Tick Tock a number of times; it was rehearsed extensively in mid-2009 and bootlegs exist of it being soundchecked, but it was never included in a concert setlist.

 The Unforgettable Fire: Promenade, 4th Of July, and with one snippet to its name, Elvis Presley And America.